Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Pose refinement

 While neural networks in \name typically produce pose estimates within \qtyrange{20}{30}{\mm} of the ground truth pose, this error is not uniform across all the degrees of freedom that constitute the C-arm's pose.
-In \cref{fig:ttopt}A, \textit{left}, we visualize the distribution of error per degree of freedom in initial pose estimates (the geometric meaning of each parameter is illustrated in \cref{fig:overview}C).
-While the rotational degrees of freedom each have roughly \ang{\pm 2.5} of initial misestimation error (\cref{fig:ttopt}A, \textit{top left}), the translational degrees of freedom display much greater heterogeneity.
-For example, the in-plane translations ($x$ and $z$) incur errors of only \qty{\pm 1.5}{\mm}, but the source-to-isocenter distance ($y$) incurs errors of \qty{\pm 15}{\mm} (\cref{fig:ttopt}A, \textit{bottom left}).
+In \cref{fig:ttopt}a, \textit{left}, we visualize the distribution of errors for each degree of freedom in initial pose estimates (the geometric meaning of each parameter is illustrated in \cref{fig:overview}c).
+While the rotational degrees of freedom each have roughly \ang{\pm 2.5} of initial misestimation error (\cref{fig:ttopt}a, \textit{top left}), the translational degrees of freedom display much greater heterogeneity.
+For example, the in-plane translations ($x$ and $z$) incur errors of only \qty{\pm 1.5}{\mm}, but the source-to-object distance ($y$) incurs errors of \qty{\pm 15}{\mm} (\cref{fig:ttopt}a, \textit{bottom left}).
 This is because the resulting X-ray image changes very subtly for even large changes in the distance from the X-ray source to the object.
-To illustrate this phenomenon, we show an example of the iterative optimization process in \cref{fig:ttopt}B. While the different iterates do not appear particularly visually distinct, the registration error decreases from \qty{26.2}{\mm} to \qty{0.9}{\mm} after iterative optimization~(\cref{fig:ttopt}B, \textit{top}).
-In particular, the error of the estimated source-to-isocenter distance reduces from \qty{15.1}{\mm} to \qty{0.1}{\mm}~(\cref{fig:ttopt}B, \textit{bottom}).
-Furthermore, this example highlights the inherent difficulty of attempting to perform manual 2D/3D registration, as all the synthetic X-rays appear very visually similar to the intraoperative X-ray despite having wildly different pose estimation accuracy.
+To illustrate this phenomenon, we show an example of the iterative optimization process in \cref{fig:ttopt}b.
+While the different iterates do not appear particularly visually distinct, the registration error decreases from \qty{26.2}{\mm} to \qty{0.9}{\mm} after iterative optimization~(\cref{fig:ttopt}b, \textit{top}).
+In particular, the error of the estimated source-to-object distance reduces from \qty{15.1}{\mm} to \qty{0.1}{\mm}~(\cref{fig:ttopt}b, \textit{bottom}).
+Furthermore, this example highlights the inherent difficulty of attempting to perform manual 2D/3D registration, as all the synthetic X-rays appear visually similar to the intraoperative X-ray despite wildly different poses.